 What happens if I move or am discharged from the hospital?

 We have followed a patient around to 5 different locations in the course of their denture construction.
 This will delay the process.
 Please update our office in the event of a move as soon as you are aware.
 We quite literally chase our patients around the city.

 Absolutely.
 Each and every material and piece of equipment is treated with what we call in the industry ‘Universal Precautions’.
 Universal Precautions dictate every patient is treated as if they have a highly infectious disease.
 This prevents cross-contamination.

 Are my new dentures going to look exactly like the old ones?

-No. Each and every denture is hand made.
-99 % of the time the new dentures are a huge improvement.
+No. Each and every denture is made by hand.
+99% of the time the new dentures are a huge improvement in appearance as the front teeth that have been worn in a horizontal line have definition once again.
 We tell our patients, you have to look good if you are wearing our dentures.
-At the 4th appointment the denture is tried in to see what they will look like before they are done.
+Depending on the case we will have a look at the dentures before they are completed.
 It is at this stage that patient input is encouraged.

 What materials are involved in making dentures?

 Dentures are constructed out of wax then the wax is changed to plastic or acrylic once all design has been verified.
 If you have a soft-liner this is a rubber based material.
 If you have a partial the metal framework is composed of either chromium cobalt or titanium.